issaramro/ClimateSmartAI/README.md

 └── docker-compose.yml         # Multi-container deployment
 ```
 ---
+## 📶Results

+After running the training and testing scripts, the generated validation and testing plots can be found in the following directories:

+- Validation plots: `train_val_test/train_val_test1/validation_plots/`
+- Testing plots: `train_val_test/train_val_test1/testing_plots/`

+This is to assess model performance.

+Note: The paths mentioned above are used to check the validation and testing plots of IEP1.
+To check those of IEP2 or IEP3, go to `train_val_test2` or `train_val_test3`, respectively.

+---
 ## 👨‍💻 Pipeline Workflow
 1. **User Input:** Date via EEP API.
 2. **IEP Execution:** Parallel model inference.